top of page

 New Forest Biodiversity Forum - Projects

-The New Forest Biodiversity Forum is currently supporting the New Forest Raptor Monitoring Programme (click here for details) and a portfolio of species studies funded through the Small Grant Scheme as listed below.
+The New Forest Biodiversity Forum is currently supporting the New Forest Raptor Monitoring Programme (click here for details) and a portfolio of species and volunteer engagement projects funded through the Small Grant Scheme as listed below.

 Hampshire Fungus Recording Group (HFRG) - DNA analysis